jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

 **Mandatory relief orders**

 ### 37AC Court must make relief order in certain circumstances
-(1) The Court must make a relief order in respect of the application of section 37 to the allotment of the security if the application for that order is made by—
+(1) The court must make a relief order in respect of the application of section 37 to the allotment of the security if the application for that order is made by—
   (a) the subscriber; or
   (b) the security holder; or
   (c) the issuer, if the subscriber consents in writing to the making of the relief order; or